Healthdirect Free Australian health advice you can count on.

 How is alopecia treated?

-Treatment of alopecia depends on what is causing it.
-You may have an underlying infection or health condition that can be treated.
-If it’s caused by a medicine, you may be able to stop taking it.
+Treatment of alopecia depends on the cause.
+If you have an underlying infection or health condition, treating it may reduce hair loss.
+If it's caused by a medicine, you may be able to stop taking it.

-There is no cure for alopecia areata, but there are many different treatments that might help, such as:
+There is currently no cure or prevention for alopecia areata, but there are treatments that might help, such as:

-• a range of other topical medicines that a specialist dermatologist might prescribe
+• topical medicines prescribed by a specialist dermatologist

-• medicines to suppress your immune system (in more severe cases)
+• medicines to suppress your immune system (in severe cases)

 If you have smaller patches of alopecia areata that are likely to grow back, you might choose not to have any treatment.